HSS Division - Available Courses

 The course aims at giving the students an advanced understanding of international economic relations.
 This is done by focusing on the following three aspects of the international political economy: 1) the theoretical debate on the history and nature of the international economic transformations which have been taking place since World War II; 2) the histories and impact of international institutions as key players; 3) the impact on communities of the dominant free-market economic policies of the last three decades with particular attention to the recent financial crisis.
 Required for all PS&IR majors.
 OU Level 5.
 Prereq: Politics 101, Economics 101, History 120

-Politics 301: War, Genocide, and Peace in the Modern World
+Politics 301: War and Human Security in the Modern World

 In many respects war seems to be a major preoccupation of humankind.
 This course sets out to examine various perspectives on the causes, nature, and implications of war and genocide, as well as familiarizing students with the major issues and concepts associated with violent conflict.
 In addition students will become engaged with the dynamics of efforts to establish peace and resolve conflicts through an examination of applied theoretical frameworks and case study analyses.
 Required for all PS&IR majors.
 OU Level 6.
 Prereq: Politics 101, History 120